The ITIL processes offer a validated structure for improving IT service management and aligning IT operations with business objectives.

 This blend of prediction and adjustment keeps IT solutions tactically responsive and strategically focused, confirming ITIL's commitment to effective service delivery.

-What Are the ITIL Guiding Principles?
+What Are the ITIL Guiding Principles and How Do They Drive Business Success?

 1. Focus on Value: Emphasizes delivering genuine value to service consumers and stakeholders.